flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

 ## The End

 That's it for now!
-If you have any suggestions please let me know.
-As you can tell by the decreasing length of each major section, I got pretty tired of writing by the end of the article.
-If anything doesn't make sense I'll try to clarify.
+If you have any suggestions or corrections please let me know.